interledger/interledger-website/src/_posts/2021-04-14-interledger-foundation-launches-to-build-more-equitable-and-creative-opportunities-on-the-web.md

-  Foundation brings us one step closer to achieving this vision by creating standards for payments that will, in turn, foster opportunities for the budding creator economy to monetize.&rdquo;</p><p>To receive the latest news and updates from the Interledger Foundation, sign up <a href="https://app.e2ma.net/app2/audience/signup/1940649/1929074/">here</a>.</p><p><strong>About Interledger and Web Monetization</strong></p><p>Interledger is an open source technology that can send payments across different networks, regardless of
+  Foundation brings us one step closer to achieving this vision by creating standards for payments that will, in turn, foster opportunities for the budding creator economy to monetize.&rdquo;</p><p>To receive the latest news and updates from the Interledger Foundation, sign up <a target="_blank" rel="noopener" href="https://app.e2ma.net/app2/audience/signup/1940649/1929074/">here</a>.</p><p><strong>About Interledger and Web Monetization</strong></p><p>Interledger is an open source technology that can send payments across different networks, regardless of